technbuzz/100-days-of-code/log.md

 **Note** I am resuming my *#100daysofCode* challenge after the gap of 19 days.
 So I've to make up for that by completing *#119daysofCode*

 **Link(s) to work** [Portfolio](http://technbuzz.com/portfolio)

+---

+### Day 9: March 10, 2017 - Friday

+**Today's Progress**: Employee List Mean App

+**Thoughts** Just wanted to brush up my skills with Mean stack up.
+I practiced on basic crud app.
+Mongodb is very new to me now. get and post on the node side are doing most of the job.
+Node can't parse the request for this we need the body-parser module.

+**Link(s) to work** Worked Locally, here is hosted image [Employee MEAN app](https://www.screencast.com/t/9qWmj7H0sI)